CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-DNS-Based-Digital-Verifiable-Credential-Verification-and-Trust-Registry-Architecture.md

 ## Benefits of Public Keys in the DNS

 Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify the issuer with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding [verificationMethod](https://www.w3.org/TR/did-core/#verification-methods) in the DID document.
-The accessibility of the public keys is also a benefit, as the verifier only needs to resolve the DID document on the distributed ledger and can perform the remainder of the verification process using data available in the DNS, potentially limiting the burden of having to interoperate with a multitude of different distributed ledger technologies and transactions for key access.
+The accessibility of the public keys is also benificial, as the verifier only needs to resolve the DID document on the distributed ledger and can perform the remainder of the cryptographic verification process using data available in the DNS, potentially limiting the burden of having to interoperate with a multitude of different distributed ledger technologies and transactions for key access.

 # Digital Credential Verification using DIDs and the DNS

 By leveraging the records and relationships outlined above, the verifier can verify a digital credential claim by:

-- Looking up the credential’s Issuer’s DID on a distributed ledger to resolve a DID document.
+- Looking up the credential’s issuer’s DID on a distributed ledger to resolve a DID document.
-- Extracting the Issuer’s domain from that DID document.
+- Extracting the issuer’s domain from that DID document.
-- Querying that domain for a _did URI record to confirm the Issuer’s domain is also claiming ownership over that DID.
+- Querying that domain for a _did URI record to confirm the issuer’s domain is also claiming ownership over that DID.
 - Performing a verification of the credential’s signature/proof using the relevant verificationMethod in the DID document.
-- Querying that domain for a _did TLSA record to confirm the public key expressed by the verificationMethod is also expressed by the Issuer’s domain.
+- Querying that domain for a _did TLSA record to confirm the public key expressed by the verificationMethod is also expressed by the issuer’s domain.

 Through this process, the Verifier has not only cryptographically verified the credential they are being presented with, but also associated the issuing DID to a publicly resolvable domain, confirming it’s validity both semantically and cryptographically.

 # Role of DNSSEC for Assurance and Revocation

-It is a MUST that all the participants in this digital identity ecosystem to enable DNSSEC signing for all the DNS instance they operate align with DNSSEC validation.
+It is a MUST that all the participants in this digital identity ecosystem enable DNSSEC signing for all the DNS instances they operate.
 See [RFC 9364 - DNS Security Extensions (DNSSEC)](https://datatracker.ietf.org/doc/html/rfc9364)

 DNSSEC provides cryptographic assurance that the DNS records returned in response to a query are authentic and have not been tampered with.
 This assurance within the context of the _did URI and _did TLSA records provides another mechanism to ensure the integrity of the DID and its public keys outside of the distributed ledger it resides on directly from the domain of its owner.

-Within this use-case, DNSSEC also provides revocation checks for both DIDs and public keys..
+Within this use-case, DNSSEC also provides revocation checks for both DIDs and public keys.
 In particular, a DNS query for a specific _did URI record or _did TLSA record can return an [NXDOMAIN](https://www.rfc-editor.org/rfc/rfc8020) response if the DID or public key has been revoked.
-This approach can simplify the process of verifying the validity of DIDs and public keys by reducing the need for complex revocation mechanisms.
+This approach can simplify the process of verifying the validity of DIDs and public keys by reducing the need for complex revocation mechanisms or implementation specific technologies.

 # The Role of Trust Registries in Bidirectional Credential Verification